apache/sling-site/src/main/jbake/content/old-stuff/scriptengineintegration/xslt-processing-pipeline.md

 ## How to Install

 Install the `org.apache.sling.scripting.xproc` bundle in order to work with XProc.
-You can achieve this either building it from `contrib/scripting/xproc` folder in the Sling trunk or by downloading it from the Apache Snapshot repository here: [org.apache.sling.scripting.xproc-2.0.0-incubator-20090403.114403-1.jar](http://people.apache.org/repo/m2-snapshot-repository/org/apache/sling/org.apache.sling.scripting.xproc/2.0.0-incubator-SNAPSHOT/org.apache.sling.scripting.xproc-2.0.0-incubator-20090403.114403-1.jar).

 To deploy the bundle go to the bundles page of Apache Felix Web Console (http://localhost:8080/system/console/bundles), select the bundle file to upload, check the Start check box and click Install or Update button.